 State police offer advice after falling victim to credit card skimmer

-INDIANAPOLIS (WANE) - More than $1,000 in fraudulent charges were racked up on a fuel cards used by Indiana State Police and investigators believe the purchases were likely made possible by a skimming device that had been placed on a gas pump.
+INDIANAPOLIS (WANE) - More than $1,000 in fraudulent charges were racked up on fuel cards used by Indiana State Police and investigators believe the purchases were likely made possible by a skimming device that had been placed on a gas pump.

 According to a news release issued Tuesday, all of the affected cards had been used at a central Indiana gas station.